ruslanmv/ruslanmv.github.io/_posts/2020-07-28-Azure-Data-Science-Practice-Questions.md

 206. ###  You need to select the bias and variance properties of the model with varying tree depth values.

      ###  Which properties should you select for each tree depth?
-To answer, select the appropriate options in the answer area

      In decision trees, the depth of the tree determines the variance.
 A complicated decision tree (e.g. deep) has low bias and high variance.
 Note: In statistics and machine learning, the bias  "variance tradeoff is the property of a set of predictive models whereby models with a lower bias in parameter estimation have a higher variance of the parameter estimates across samples, and vice versa.
 Increasing the bias will decrease the variance.
 Increasing the variance will decrease the bias.

 207. ### You need to identify a parameter set for the new model using Azure Machine Learning Studio.
 Which module you should use for each step?
-To answer, drag the appropriate modules to the correct steps.
-Each module may be used once or more than once, or not at all.
-You may need to drag the split bar between panes or scroll to view content.
      1: Split data.

      2: Partition and Sample.